Dealing with dog behavioral issues is never easy, but having an aggressive dog is particularly hard.

 When someone says their dog is aggressive, the first thing that comes to mind is that they have a dog that bites, but aggression can mean a lot of different things.
 Some canines keep their aggression toned down and never act out more than the occasional growl, while others can attack other dogs or even people.

 Whatever the signs of aggression your dog displays, the most important thing is to understand what triggers the behavior.
-There are many different reasons why a dog might be aggressive, and knowing what the underlying cause is will make treatment easier and more efficient.
+There are many different reasons why a dog might be angry, and knowing what the underlying cause is will make the dog aggression treatment easier and more efficient.

 Even though dog aggression is among the most serious behavioral problems you might have to deal with, it is still just that - a behavioral problem that can be corrected.
 It is one of the more difficult to handle though.